themagicalmammal/genetictabler/README.md

 total_days = 7
 daily_repetition = 3

 """
 Variable Definitions:

--total_classes: It is the count of total number of
-                timetables you want.
-Suppose If you
+:param total_classes: It is the count of total number of timetables you want.
-		4 batches/student groups for CS freshmen
-		all studying the same courses/modules/subjects
-		you can generate 4 different yet coherent yet timetables without having any clashes.
+                      Suppose If you 4 batches/student groups for CS freshmen all studying the same courses/modules/subjects you can generate 4 different yet coherent yet timetables without having any clashes.

--no_courses: 	It is the count of total number of
+:param no_courses: It is the count of total number of courses/modules/subjects
-		courses/modules/subjects that a class
-		or classes are going to be taught.
+                   that a class or classes are going to be taught.
 For example if a class is going to be taught only maths, physics, chemistry and CS then total count will be 4.

--slots:		it is the count of total lectures that are
+:param slots: It is the count of total lectures that are to be scheduled each
-		to be scheduled each day.
+              day.

--total_days:	It is the count of total number of days for
-		which you want to schedule the timetable.
+:param total_days: It is the count of total number of days for which you want
-		For example a weekly timetable will have total
+                   to schedule the timetable.
+For example a weekly timetable will have total 5/6 days.
-		5/6 days.
 A monthly schedule can be of 25 days.

--daily_repitition:
-		It is the maximum allowed number of times a course/subject/module can have lectures per day.
+:param daily_repetition: It is the maximum allowed number of times a
-		It is used when the slots count is more than no_courses
+                         course/subject/module can have lectures per day.
+It is used when the slots count is more than no_courses.

+Note:- The table returned by the above function call is a 3-dimensional list/array.
+Which is a list of timetables for each class which in itself are 2d arrays.
 """

-table = generate_timetable(
+table = generate_timetable(total_classes, no_courses, slots, total_days, daily_repetition)
-    total_classes,
-    no_courses,
-    slots,
-    total_days,
-    daily_repetition,
-)

-# The table returned by the above function call is a 3-dimensional list/array
-# It is a list of timetables for each class which in itself are 2d arrays.

-# Loop to print all the timetables.
-for i in table:
+for single_table in table:
-    for j in i:
+    for days in single_table:
-        print(j)
+        print(days)
     print("-----------------------------------")

 ```

 ## Changelog